autostars-de/ios-obd-sdk/README.md

 end
 ```

-After this done add this parameters to your `Info.plist` file to access BLE devices within the iOS Framework of apple.
+After this done add this parameters to your `Info.plist` file to access `BLE devices` within the iOS Framework of apple.

-`Privacy - Bluetooth Always Usage Description`
+* `Privacy - Bluetooth Always Usage Description`
-`Privacy - Bluetooth Peripheral Usage Description`
+* `Privacy - Bluetooth Peripheral Usage Description`

-For Location GPS purposes activate
+For `GPS Location` purposes activate

-`NSLocationAlwaysUsageDescription`
+* `NSLocationAlwaysUsageDescription`
-`NSLocationWhenInUseUsageDescription` in your `Info.plist`.
+* `NSLocationWhenInUseUsageDescription` in your `Info.plist`.

  ## Usage of the SDK